 What are ULIPS?

 Freedom to choose your investment type:There are two basic types of funds – Equity Funds, Debt Funds and a mix of both called the Balanced Funds.
-Equity funds include investments such as buying shares of companies.
-Debt funds invest in government or company bonds.
+Equity funds include investments such as buying in shares of companies.
+Debt funds invest in debt instruments.
 Balanced funds are those funds that invest equal proportions of equity and debt funds.

 ULIPs allow you to invest in different funds on the basis of your investment goals and risk appetite.
 For example, if you wish to grow your wealth and don’t mind taking risk on your investment, you can invest in equity funds.
 Similarly if you wish to get steady returns on your investment, you can invest in debt funds.